kkredit/scramble-squares-solver/README.md

 ## Solutions

 This program was originally written in C. During an exploration of programming languages in 2020, I added solutions in Go, Haskell, Rust, and Clojure.
-[Clojure TBD as of 3/24/20.]

 Each implementation uses the same high-level algorithm.
 Data structures represent pieces as arrangements of sides and boards as arrangements of pieces.
 The algorithm recursively places each